 Optimization procedure

-Once we obtained all weighted maps of concentrations, the optimization process starts.
+Once all weighted maps of concentrations are obtained, the optimization process starts.
 The Borg MOEA algorithm (see section X) searches for the optimal set of sensors {R} by starting with an arbitrary guess.
 Then the algorithm projects the set {R} on Ω and evaluates all possible PED values of that set (Eq.
 9).
 Then, based on the two or three objectives (Ψ#r and Ψ%PED), the Borg refines the set of decision variables, to locate a set of solutions on the Pareto frontier.
 Technically, we assume that each location ω∈Ω may host a sensor.
 The decision variables are held in a data array, each value represents a sensor, linked to a certain location ω∈Ω. The sensor is “placed” in that location if the decision variable is 1 and is not “placed” if the decision variable is 0.

-Simulation set

-We simulated a 1000x1000 meter flat area.
-The simulated sensors were assumed to be situated at ground levelFive point-sources (stacks) were given average yearly emission rates of 1000, 1500, 600, 1900 and 300 kgsec .
-All model runs used the same average yearly release rates of the sources, and not some momentary emission rates (qs(t)), assuming these are usually not available.
-Figure X depicts some of the configurations.
-Sources are marked in red circles (o) and optional locations of sensors are marked in black crosses (+).
-A total of X optional locations are spread in a grid, 50 m apart.
-Stack heights (effective heights) were taken at 10 m
+Meteorological data

-For our simulation set, we used 10 min wind data obtained from the Israel Meteorological Service (IMS) for the years station.
-This station was chosen its relatively idealized location: a desert area with little land cover, low topography and very few pollution sources except for Ramat-Hovav industrial zone. to implement our methodology on a real-world problem, possibly in that area.
+For our simulation set, we used 10 min wind data obtained from the Israel Meteorological Service (IMS) for the years 2004-2018 from Sde Boker station.
+This station was chosen due to its proximity to a relatively idealized location: a desert area with little land cover, low topography and very few pollution sources except for Ramat-Hovav industrial zone.
+That way, we reserve the option to implement our methodology in the future on a real-world problem, possibly in that area.

 Research plan